The troubled life of Vincent Van Gogh

 Grammar: Passive voice revision

 Passive voice structure and use are explained and exemplified.
-The student applies their knowledge of passive voice by transforming sentences from active voice to passive.
+The student applies their knowledge of passive voice by transforming sentences from active to passive voice.

 Finally, the student takes a look at two Van Gogh’s paintings and describes them in their own words.